 The London Olympics drew 219.4 million U.S. viewers, overtaking the 2008 games in Beijing to become the nation’s most watched television event ever, as gold- medal performances by Americans bolstered ratings.

 Total viewership topped the 215 million that tuned in to the Beijing broadcast, according to a statement today from Comcast Corp.
-(CMCSA)’s NBC Universal division, which cited Nielsen ratings.
+(CMCSA:US)’s NBC Universal division, which cited Nielsen ratings.
 NBC sold about $1.25 billion in advertising, beating the $850 million for the 2008 Olympics.

 Though NBC drew criticism for not airing more of the games live, showcasing taped events in prime time “undeniably” helped ratings, NBC Sports Chairman Mark Lazarus said.
 He said he wonders if he should have tape-delayed more events, such as the U.S. men’s gold-medal basketball game and the men’s tennis finals between Andy Murray and Roger Federer, which were live.